Spinach and Feta Breakfast Sandwiches

 • Additional protein: You can easily add in a protein like crumbled breakfast sausage, sausage patties, or bacon.
 Swap the feta for shredded cheddar cheese if you prefer it.

-• Reheating: From frozen, unwrap the sandwich from the parchment and microwave for about 90 seconds to defrost.
+• Reheat it: From frozen, unwrap the sandwich from the parchment and microwave for about 90 seconds to defrost.
 For best results, also bake or air-fry at 350ºF until the muffin is toasted and the egg is warm, 3 to 5 minutes.
 From refrigerated: bake or air-fry at 350ºF until the muffin is toasted and the egg is warm, 3 to 5 minutes

 Did you make this recipe?